open-telemetry/opentelemetry-go-instrumentation/README.md

 ## Configuration

-For a list of supported environment variables that you can use to configure your Go automatic instrumentation, see [Configuration](docs/configuration.md).
+To configure your Go automatic instrumentation, see [Configuration](docs/configuration.md).

 ## Contributing